hongtaoh/olymvis/content/paper.md

     </div>
 </figure>

 This visualization shows a table comparing the total number of medals earned at the host year and the previous Olympics.
 Changes between the two were shown in the last column.
 Among the 16 host countries from 1952 to 2012, only two countries showed negative changes, meaning that hosting the Olympics helped the country earn more medals.
 However, the problem with this method is that it is a little bit arbitrary to compare the host year and the adjacently previous Olympics.
 Changes might have been positive simply because these countries did not perform well only in the previous Games, even though they had performed well eight or more years before the host year.
-Therefore, it is a more robust choice to showing these countries’ Olympic performances in all years.
+Therefore, it is a more robust choice to show these countries’ Olympic performances in all years.

 Clarke (2000) did this by calculating the “Home: Away Ratio”.
 See Table 2.